SymphonyIceAttack/pytoexe/SETUP_INSTRUCTIONS.md

 - Never commit your GitHub token to a repository
 - Store tokens securely in environment variables
 - Python files are automatically deleted after conversion
-- Artifacts are retained for 7 days by default
+- **EXE files are automatically deleted after 10 minutes** to save storage space

 ## Next Steps

 Once setup is complete:
 1. Upload Python files through the web interface
 2. Monitor conversion progress in GitHub Actions
-3. Download converted EXE files from the Actions artifacts
+3. Download converted EXE files from the repository

 For issues or questions, check the GitHub Actions logs in your repository.